Frequently Asked Questions

 express-rate-limit

-For production use, you'll likely want to store SMS details and status updates.
+For production use, store SMS details and status updates.

 Why Store Data?
-Tracking message history, auditing, analytics, providing status feedback to users, handling retries based on failure codes.
+Track message history, auditing, analytics, provide status feedback to users, handle retries based on failure codes.

 Example Schema (Conceptual):